 Children aged 12-24 months need stimulation and toys that are brightly coloured, delight them with noises, and will help keep them busy and learning.

-From ride on toys to plush toys, look for toys which encourage your tot to problem solve, and improve their hand eye coordination.
+From ride on toys to plush toys, look for toys for 18-months and up which encourage your tot to problem solve, and improve their motor skills and hand eye coordination.

 You might think that you have chosen the best baby toy and find that your child only plays with it for a few minutes then discards it.
 Don't be disheartened; they have the attention span of a gnat at this age and tend to favour certain toys over others.